 \subsection{Change of variables}

 Transport methods can characterize probability distributions such as those arising in Bayesian inference problems.
-Fundamentally, these methods seek an invertible map $\SKR$ that transforms a target random variable $\w$ with a probability density function $p(\w)$ to a reference random vector $\z$ with a probability density $\eta(\z)$, as described by the equality in distribution $\z=\SKR(\w)$; see for example~\citet{Villani2007OptimalNew}.
+Fundamentally, these methods seek an invertible map $\SKR$ that transforms a target random variable $\w$ with a probability density function $p(\w)$ to a reference random vector $\z$ with a probability density $\eta(\z)$, such that $\z=\SKR(\w)$ with equality in the distributional sense; see for example~\citet{Villani2007OptimalNew}.
 Conventionally, the density $p$ is assumed to be known only up to a normalizing constant or through samples, and the reference density $\eta$ is user-specified to be easy to sample from.
 In this work we take $\eta$ to be the multivariate standard Gaussian density.

-For a continuously differentiable map, the target and reference densities are related through the map via the \textit{change-of-variables} formula
+For a continuously differentiable map, the target and reference densities are related through the map via the \textit{change-of-variables} formula \citep[e.g.,][]{Spantini2018InferenceCouplings}

-If the map is exact this formula describes how the reference density $\eta$ is transformed into a \textit{pullback density} $\SKR^{\sharp}\eta$ to match the target density $p(\w)$.
-The map is used to write the reference density $\eta(\z)$ as a function of $\w$.
+If the map is exact, this formula describes how the reference density $\eta$ is transformed into a \textit{pullback density} $\SKR^{\sharp}\eta$ to match the target density $p(\w)$.
 The term $\det \mathbf{\nabla} \SKR(\w)$ accounts for the differential change in volume between the coordinate systems of $\w$ and $\z$, ensuring that maps which stretch or squeeze the coordinate systems preserve probability mass.
-Since the maps considered here are invertible, an analogous change of variables formula may be used to approximate the reference density $\eta(\z)$ at an argument $\z$ via the \textit{pushforward density} $\SKR_{\sharp}p$ that depends on $p(\w)$, evaluated at $\w=\SKR^{-1}(\z)$.
+Since the maps considered here are invertible, an analogous change-of-variables formula may be used to approximate the reference density $\eta(\z)$ at an argument $\z$ via the \textit{pushforward density} $\SKR_{\sharp}p$ that depends on $p(\w)$, evaluated at $\w=\SKR^{-1}(\z)$.